 When deciding on which variety to grow, you’ll want to select a bush variety, as these are more suitable for growing in pots.
 Squash and zucchini have large roots, so they need a big container to grow in.
 As with cucumbers, you can use a 5-gallon bucket for each plant.
 But if you can find a bigger container at least 12 inches deep, all the better.

 Zucchini and summer squash are hungry plants, so you’ll need to feed and water them regularly if you want them to grow and produce well.
-Position the container in an area that gets at least 6 hours of full sun.
+Position the container in an area that gets at least 6 hours of full sun, and ensure the soil stays moist.

 Lemons deserve a spot on our list of patio plants that you can eat.
 While they require a little more patience and effort to grow, they are well worth it for their fragrant flowers and soft yellow fruits.
 And they make an attractive feature too.

 When growing a lemon tree in a pot, it is important to choose the right variety.
 The Meyer dwarf is an ideal choice because it doesn’t grow as big and can tolerate cooler climates.
 However, other varieties can also do well in pots, provided the pot is big enough.

-In conclusion, we hope this list has given you some ideas and inspiration on the best edibles to grow in pots and containers.
-So if you’re short on garden space or only have a small balcony or patio, you can still enjoy the benefits of growing some of your own produce.
+In conclusion, we hope this list has given you some ideas and inspiration on the best edible plants to grow in pots and containers.
+So if you’re short on garden space or only have a small balcony, courtyard, or patio, you can still enjoy the benefits of growing some of your own produce.